Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 Cholesterol is a type of lipid.
 Since lipids can't dissolve in the watery blood plasma, cholesterol molecules are attached to lipoprotein molecules.
 These transport the chemical around the body in the blood.
 A lipoprotein contains both lipid and protein.

 LDL cholesterol contains lipoproteins that have low density and is often called the “bad” cholesterol.
-The lipoproteins transport their cargo from the liver to the rest of the cells in the body.
-When there is too much LDL cholesterol in the blood, cholesterol molecules are deposited in the lining of arteries.
+The lipoproteins transport their cargo from the liver to the rest of the cells in the body, which is a necessary function.
+When there is too much LDL cholesterol in the blood, however, cholesterol molecules are deposited in the lining of arteries.
 Here they combine with other substances such as fat and calcium to form a material called plaque.
 The plaque may protrude into the channel of the artery, impeding blood flow.

 The buildup of plaque in arteries is called atherosclerosis.
 Plaque can decrease the available space for blood flow.
 It also increases the probability of blood clots.
 Bits of plaque may break off, leaving a rough surface which can cause a blood clot to develop.
 The clot and broken bits of plaque may move to other areas, blocking the flow of blood.
 These processes may cause a heart attack if they happen in a coronary artery, since the coronary arteries supply oxygen and nutrients to the heart muscle.

 HDL cholesterol consists of cholesterol attached to high-density lipoproteins.
 It's known as the “good” cholesterol because it reduces the risk of heart disease in most people.
 High-density lipoproteins transport their cargo from the arteries to the liver, which processes the chemical or eliminates it from the body.

 Researchers have found that people with a rare gene mutation have a very high level of HDL cholesterol in their blood.
 They also have an increased risk of heart disease.
 This observation doesn't necessarily mean that the increased risk is due to the extra HDL cholesterol.
 "Correlation doesn't imply causation" is a common statement in scientific investigation.
 The observation does indicate that we need to do more research, however.

 Blood Test Results